Parenting Quotes To Get You Through The Day

 "A stepparent is so much more than just a parent; they made a choice to love when they didn't have to."

-We can make jokes about the struggles of parenting and even commiserate with each other when we feel like we don't have enough help and our children are a handful, but there are times when it may seriously feel like too much.
+We can make jokes about the struggles of raising a child and even commiserate with each other when we feel like we don't have enough help and our children are a handful, but there are times when it may seriously feel like too much.
 Some days a quote can help you refocus and re-center when things aren't easy, other times the struggle can be overwhelming.

 It's important to recognize when we need help ourselves.
 We can't possibly be as effective as parents if we're struggling to get through the day.
 Sometimes it makes sense to employ professional help.
 BetterHelp is a counseling service that functions completely online with over 100 licensed therapists.